JasonDWilson/api-proxy-bridge/README.md

-# api-proxy-bridge:  A C# proxy wrapper for the Bridge Learning Management System
+# api-proxy-bridge:  A .Net Standard 2.0 proxy wrapper for the Bridge Learning Management System

 *Please note that this is not intended to be a comprehensive coverage of the Bridge API I only included what I needed when I wrote it.*